5 Easy Ways to Make Gorgeous and Delicious Complete-Meal Salads

 Lately, I’ve been seeing fresh pomegranate seeds in a cup—all the hard work of tearing that fruit apart, done for you!
 A pretty addition to your salad, adding a tangy pop, and crunch.

-Broccoli isn’t my favorite food–but I adore its cousin, cauliflower.
-Now I don’t even have to pull apart the head of cauliflower: I can buy a bag of “flowerettes” at Costco, cut the top of the bag off, to rinse its contents, and steam the whole batch.
+Broccoli isn’t my favorite food, but I adore its cousin, the cauliflower.
+These days you don’t even have to pull apart the head of cauliflower: you can buy a bag of “florets” at Costco, cut the top of the bag off, rinse its contents, and steam the whole batch.
 I toss in some cherry tomatoes, whatever sliced veggies I have on hand, and pesto sauce.
 Voila, lunch!

-2. Keep some marinated yummy foods on hand, to toss into your complete-meal salads.
+Keep some yummy marinated foods on hand to toss into your main-course salads.
 I like to keep Costco’s marinated asparagus and artichoke hearts on hand, as well as green and black olives.
 Just a handful of any of those makes your salads very flavorful so that you need very little dressing or none.

 I used to think that dressings were mandatory, so imagine my surprise when I discovered that all four of my children like salad better with no dressing!
 Who knew?
 Then I tried salad without dressing myself, and wow—I loved it when greens are topped with something both healthy and tangy, like raw sauerkraut or marinated carrots.
 Something that coats the veggies in a dressing-like way so you’re not just eating dry leaves, but with lots and lots of flavor!

 Young children do better with shredded vegetables, so I’d use my food processor to shred even the stems of broccoli.
-The big tub of veggies last a week, and I’d vary the bed of greens for my complete-meal salads.
+The big tub of veggies lasts a week, and I’d vary the bed of greens for my complete-meal salads.

-Kids love choice—and frankly, we all do.
-We don’t feel deprived, if we get to add more of the things we’re attracted to.
+Kids love choice and frankly, we all do.
+We don’t feel deprived if we get to add more of the things we’re attracted to.

 The recipes last two weeks in the fridge.
 My recipes that don’t contain fresh produce (such as green onions) last much longer.